 The following issues were fixed in this release of Horizon View Client for Linux:

-session.
+View desktop at a time.
 This issue has been resolved.

 Top of Page